 As well as having a career as an airline captain, Tristan Loraine co-chaired the Global Cabin Air Quality Executive (GCAQE) from its inception in 2006 until 2016 when he became their Spokesperson.
 In January 2015, he was awarded a British Citizen Award for services to industry (BCAi) in the House of Lords, UK Parliament for his work in this field.

 Tristan was also a health and safety representative and a member of the National Executive Committee for the British Airlines Pilots Association (BALPA).

 After losing his career, Tristan retrained as a filmmaker and set up his production banner, Fact Not Fiction Films, in 2006.
 Since then, Fact Not Fiction Films has been awarded 'Best New Business' and 'Best Small Business' twice in Sussex, England.
 Tristan has produced and directed over 30 documentaries and independent feature films as well as a number of corporate promotional films.
 Tristan also authored a novel entitled "Toxic Airlines".

 When he is not busy with Fact Not Fiction Films projects, Tristan provides frequent media interviews with international broadcasters ranging from BBC, CNN, ABC, ITV, RT, Al Jazerra to name a few.

-Today, as well as being a producer/director, Tristan is also a public speaker, former ambassador to the BCAs, trustee to the Lucy Rayner Foundation, expert aviation consultant and an independent feature and documentary film consultant.
+Today, as well as being a producer/director, Tristan is also a public speaker, former ambassador to the BCAs, trustee to the Lucy Rayner Foundation and the Loraine Michaelis Foundation, expert aviation consultant and an independent feature and documentary film consultant.